PierreMartin/weezrRepo/Roadmap.md

   - 'isOnline' => changer le champ en 'account': { 'lastLoginAt': Date, 'lastActivityAt': Date } => ajouter une icon orange (si lastActivityAt > 15min = on passe en orange, si > 30min, on vire l'icon)
   - send websockets every 15 minutes for update user's location in grid
   - Refaire algo pour les hommes -> afficher pareil

+- UserInteractions => handle "replies too" in TabNotificationsCenter
+- Query (Apollo ?) => See why we pass many times in some queries (like users)
+- Fix forward photo in user detail
+- Fix tab unread message => not work at update
+- Fix websocket count unread messages in users grid, sometime stay at 0
+- Change wording in back-end by keys of trad
+- Android =>
+    - Very slow on device !!
+    - Bug, no pagination (on grid)
+    - Bug, no profile me on all grid

 * mapbox.com
 * Push notification